-Energy generation in Ireland depends mainly on fossil fuels.
-Unlike wood, all are non-renewable and all contribute to the release of CO2 and other greenhouse gases which result in global

-Wood is highly prized by architects, engineers, sculptors and woodworkers because it provides them with opportunities to maximise creative expression.
-Wood energy is a renewable carbon neutral energy resource that can be harnessed to produce heat and power.
-It is sourced either directly from the forest or from processing timber by-products.
+Energy generation in Freland depends mainly on fossil fuels.
+Unlike wood, all are non-renewable and all contribute to the release of CO2 and other greenhouse gases which result in global Wood is highly prized by architects, engineers, sculptors and woodworkers because it provides them with opportunities to maximise creative expression.

 Cherry

-concentrations of CO2 in the atmosphere by taking up the gas and converting it
+concentrations of CO2 in the atmosphere by taking up the gas and converting it to cellulose

 Forests contribute to lowering

 in wood

-to cellulose

 The energy of wood

 In addition to supplying construction, furniture, panel board, fencing and packaging, timber and forests play a key environmental and energy role: wood energy, in the form of wood chips and pellets (left). will make a major contribution to Ireland's heat and power needs while Irish forests can contribute about 20% of the reductions in national emissions that Ireland needs if we are to meet our Kyoto target.

 Sitka spruce

 The beauty of wood

-The age of wood

-Oak is strong and durable and lasts for centuries if properly treated.
-In Ireland, architects use native oak as well as a wide range of other species for internal and external use.